Azure/azure-sdk/docs/python/implementation.md

 The HTTP pipeline is an HTTP transport that is wrapped by multiple policies.
 Each policy is a control point that can modify either the request or response.
 A default set of policies is provided to standardize how client libraries interact with Azure services.

 For more information on the Python implementation of the pipeline, see the [documentation](https://github.com/Azure/azure-sdk-for-python/tree/master/sdk/core/azure-core).

-#### Custom Policies

-Some services may require custom policies to be implemented.
-For example, custom policies may implement fall back to secondary endpoints during retry, request signing, or other specialized authentication techniques.

-{% include requirement/SHOULD id="python-pipeline-core-policies" %} use the policy implementations in `azure-core` whenever possible.

-{% include requirement/MUST id="python-pipeline-document-policies" %} document any custom policies in your package.
-The documentation should make it clear how a user of your library is supposed to use the policy.

-{% include requirement/MUST id="python-pipeline-policy-namespace" %} add the policies to the `azure.<package name>.pipeline.policies` namespace.

 ### Protocols